canhta/CareCircle/docs/planning/vietnamese-healthcare-crawler-system-design.md

 ## Executive Summary

-This document outlines the design and implementation plan for a comprehensive Vietnamese healthcare data crawler system that integrates with the existing CareCircle AI Assistant to provide localized medical knowledge and guidance.
-The system will enhance the current RAG (Retrieval-Augmented Generation) capabilities by incorporating Vietnamese healthcare sources, medical databases, and regulatory information.
+This document outlines the design and implementation plan for a comprehensive Vietnamese healthcare data ingestion system using **local Python crawlers** that integrates with the existing CareCircle AI Assistant to provide localized medical knowledge and guidance.
+The system will enhance the current RAG (Retrieval-Augmented Generation) capabilities by incorporating Vietnamese healthcare sources, medical databases, and regulatory information through a local execution architecture.

 ## 1. System Analysis Phase